bazel-contrib/SIG-rules-authors/go-tutorial.md

 This example is from the cockroach database operator project.
 You can see the full definition [here](https://github.com/cockroachdb/cockroach-operator/blob/0ef4d1e1b4c94a8edf1393b0fa72d9de8bc21477/WORKSPACE#L20)

-Now lets cover what is inside of the BUILD files.
-As we mentioned bazel rules are in essence StarLark libaries.
+Now let's cover what is inside of the BUILD files.
+As we mentioned bazel rules are in essence StarLark libraries.

 ### The BUILD files

-The rules_go have several "Core rules" defined.
+The rules_go has several "Core rules" defined.
 These include:

 - go_binary
 - go_library